mnpompili/behavioralStates/README.md

 # behavioralStates: a MATLAB function to determine rodents behavioral states based on motor activity and LFP/EEG recording

-[**behavioralStates**](https://github.com/mnpompili/behavioralStates) is an open-source MATLAB function to automatically detected behavioral and brain states in rodents freely moving electrophsyiology experiments
+[**behavioralStates**](https://github.com/mnpompili/behavioralStates) is an open-source MATLAB function to automatically detected behavioral and brain states in rodents freely moving electrophsyiology experiments.

-**behavioralStates** applies a method described in [this paper](www.addresstothepaper.com).

-This work was motivated by the need to automatically discriminate freezing from sleep states, which was not possible with previously available sleep detection algorithms.
+This function applies an algorithm described in [Pompili and Todorova (2022)](www.addresstothepaper.com), a work motivated by the need to automatically discriminate freezing from sleep states, which was not possible with previously available sleep detection techniques in the absence of olfactory bulb recordings.
+This method only requires 1) data about animal motor activity (which can be retrieved from video recording, position tracking, EMG, inertial measurements, or other sensors) and 2) at least 1 channel of cortical LFP/EEG recordings.

 Briefly **behavioralStates**:
 1) Detects immobility from speed data.